fionadaly/QUAK/README.md

 To evaluate QUAK performance on MNIST dataset, run:

->📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).

 ## Citation

 We are preparing a journal submission, in the meantime, please cite our paper from arxiv: